Boeing stock forecast: end of multi-year consolidation and new targets

 Expert forecasts for The Boeing Company shares

-• Barchart: 18 of 25 analysts rated Boeing shares as a Strong Buy, 2 as a Moderate Buy, 3 as Hold, and 2 as a Strong Sell.
-The highest price target is 285 USD, and the lowest is 150 USD.
+• Barchart: 20 out of 28 analysts rated Boeing Holdings shares as Strong Buy, 3 as Moderate Buy, 4 as Hold, and 1 as Strong Sell.
+The upper price target is 300 USD, with the lower bound at 204 USD.

-• MarketBeat: 18 of 26 specialists rated the stock as a Buy, 3 as Hold, and 5 as Sell.
-The highest price target is 275 USD, and the lowest is 140 USD.
+• MarketBeat: 19 out of 26 analysts gave the shares a Buy rating, 3 recommended Hold, and 4 rated Sell.
+The upper price target is 298 USD, with the lower bound at 140 USD.

-• TipRanks: 13 of 16 analysts rated the stock as a Buy, 2 as Hold, and 1 as Sell.
-The highest price target is 287 USD, and the lowest is 150 USD.
+• TipRanks: 14 out of 17 professionals rated the shares Buy, 1 recommended Hold, and 1 rated Sell.
+The upper price target is 298 USD, with the lower bound at 150 USD.

-• Stock Analysis: 11 of 18 experts rated the stock as a Strong Buy, 5 as a Buy, 1 as Hold, and 1 as Sell.
-The highest price target is 282 USD, and the lowest is 140 USD.
+• Stock Analysis: 12 out of 19 experts rated the shares as Strong Buy, 5 as Buy, 1 as Hold, and 1 as Sell.
+The upper price target is 298 USD, with the lower bound at 140 USD.

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future